evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 ## Who made this possible?

 The idea and the physics code of this simulation are not mine.
 This work is based on the laboratory manual written by my teacher [Daniel Price](http://orcid.org/0000-0002-4716-4235) from Monash University.
-All I've done was porting Daniel's Fortran code to JavaScript and drawing some buttons.
+All I've done was port Daniel's Fortran code to JavaScript and draw in some buttons.
 Similar simulation was done in 1972 by Alar and Juri Toomre in their [Galactic Bridges and Tails](https://github.com/evgenyneu/two_galaxies/raw/master/literature/toomre_1972.pdf) paper, an inspiration for Daniel's simulation.

 I also learned how to simulate moving bodies in space from my Monash astronomy teachers Adelle Goodwin, Melanie Hampel, John Lattanzio and Rosemary Mardling (in alphabetical order).